Head of India Practice; Partner

 - Internal investigation into allegation of breach of UN Sanctions – acted against illegal payments to a prohibited militia.

-- SEC investigation of a US company arising out of the inquiry into related business interests in Nigeria.
+- SEC investigation of a US company arising out of an inquiry into related business interests in Nigeria.

 - Internal investigation into the possible misapplication of funds in a joint venture project involving US and Indian companies.